 Unforgettable adventures in stunning Iceland have been on the cards since February 25 when it scrapped all Covid-19 rules, including entry requirements for all travellers.
 If you’re short on time Reykjavik city breaks offer an excellent taster of all Iceland has to discover.
 Otherwise, summer is prime road trip time as the ‘F’ mountain roads, which take you through country’s rich interior, reopen during this time of year.

 Looking for somewhere off the package holiday beat?
-Denmark, Norway, Sweden, Iceland, Switzerland, Poland, Lithuania, Lativa, Slovenia, Montenegro, Bulgaria, Moldova and Romania are also leading the way in removing entry requirements.
+Austria, Belgium, Germany, Denmark, Norway, Sweden, Switzerland, Poland, Lithuania, Latvia, Slovenia, Montenegro and Bulgaria have also removed entry requirements.
 Check the FCDO website for the most up-to-date advice for your destination.

 All remaining Covid-19 travel measures for people entering the UK were dropped as of Friday, March 18, meaning you won’t have to show a passenger locator forms, a vaccination certificate or negative test when returning from your holiday.

 Before the change, unvaccinated travellers needed a negative pre-departure test to enter the UK, and to take a PCR test on or before the second day of arrival.
 All travellers needed to complete the passenger locator form.